Common Myths of Site Selection - And What You Should Focus On

 Myth 2: The Site Must Be Surrounded by a Growing Residential Population

 Many operators won’t even consider a stable population, let alone a declining one.
-However, SUDS has found that the status of the population only predicts about 20% of a site’s performance overall.
+However, the status of the population only predicts about 20% of a site’s performance overall.

 Myth 3: The Site Must Have No Other Car Washes Nearby